Edward Wojciechowski, D.O.

 Should I use warm or cold water?

 Warm water is preferable and the most comfortable temperature to use.
-Avoid using cold water, because it does not remove germs and oils as well as warm water.
+Avoid using cold water, because it does not remove germs and oils as well.
 Oils on your hand can hold bacteria and germs.

 How effective is hand sanitizer?